Billionaire investor Soros takes long position in Herbalife

-NEW YORK Billionaire investor George Soros has taken a large long position in the stock of nutritional supplement company Herbalife Ltd (HLF.N), a source familiar with the matter said on Wednesday.
+NEW YORK Billionaire investor George Soros has taken a large long position in the stock of nutritional supplement company Herbalife, a source familiar with the matter said on Wednesday.

 Shares of Herbalife have risen over 8 percent following the first report of Soros' stake.